How is Ellipse regulated?

 Financial Services Compensation Scheme

-Ellipse participates in, and contributes to, the Financial Services Compensation Scheme (FSCS).
+AIG participates in, and contributes to, the Financial Services Compensation Scheme (FSCS).

 The FSCS is designed to provide compensation for individuals and, in certain circumstances, small businesses who undertake transactions with authorised firms that go out of business or are otherwise unable to meet their liabilities.
 The FSCS will determine the eligibility of claimants, but their definition of small businesses (having an annual turnover of less than £1 million) means that many of our clients will be too large to be eligible.
 For those that are eligible, the current compensation limit for insurance payments is 90% of the claim, with no upper limit.